darwin-morocho/flutter-facebook-auth/facebook_auth/README.md

 ### **iOS**

-> for Objective-C projects (correctly works is not granted because this plugin was written with swift)

-> **You need Swift support**<br/>
-> The plugin is written in `Swift`, so your project needs to have Swift support enabled.
-If you've created the project using `flutter create -i swift [projectName]` you are all set.
-If not, you can enable Swift support by opening the project with XCode, then choose `File -> New -> File -> Swift File`.
-XCode will ask you if you wish to create Bridging Header, click yes.
+🚫 For Objective-C projects this plugin won't work because this plugin was written in swift.
+So you need to use swift as a default language for your flutter project (Check how to change to swift [here](https://github.com/darwin-morocho/flutter-facebook-auth/issues/41#issuecomment-761702248)).

 - In your Podfile uncomment the next line (You need set the minimum target to 9.0 or higher)